Cold/High Anaerobic Digestion Community of Practice

 RISK 1 Summarize currently available data and information requirements associated with hazard and risk mitigation, adaptation, and response efforts.
 Synthesize community-led activities and information to identify potential needs for future efforts.

-RISK 3 Research to support more resilient and transformative infrastructure to withstand potential impacts from acute and long-term hazards, including those hazards brought about by climate change.
+RISK 3 Research to support more resilient and transformative infrastructure to withstand potential impacts from acute and long-term hazards.

-RISK 3.1 Conduct a study focused on expedient and enduring cold regions infrastructure, including water and wastewater, energy, and temporary and enduring structures.
-Results will be shared in a report that will identify and provide background information on the variety of available and emerging water/wastewater, energy, and structure technologies and best practices.
+• RISK 3.1 Develop deliverables focused on expedient and enduring cold regions infrastructure, including water and wastewater, energy, and temporary and enduring structures.
+Results will be shared via multiple reports that will identify and provide background information on the variety of available and emerging water/wastewater, energy, and structure technologies and best practices.

 TIA 1 Survey federally funded research technology.